CamoRF/Sonic-Frontiers-Mod-Hub/README.md

 # Sonic Frontiers Mod Hub
-- This repo will be used for both hosting mods, providing convientant links to modding tools and guides on modding Sonic Frontiers.
+- This repo will be used for hosting mods, providing convientant links to modding tools and guides on modding Sonic Frontiers.

 # Tools
 - [HedgeArcPack](https://cdn.discordapp.com/attachments/987489054377508924/1039653178494431272/HedgeArcPack_WIP_Frontiers.7z) : unpack/pack ".pac" file format